BenVanZee/sony-projector-control/PI_SETUP_GUIDE.md

 # If using Git:
 git clone https://github.com/your-repo/sony-projector-control.git .

-# If using SCP from your computer:
+# If using SCP from your computer (replace 'your-username' with your actual username):
-# scp -r /path/to/sony-projector-control/* pi@your-pi-ip:/opt/projector-control/
+# scp -r /path/to/sony-projector-control/* your-username@your-pi-ip:/opt/projector-control/
 ```

 ### 3. Install Dependencies